-Before lockdown, we couldn’t avoid the fact that exposing our hair to heat was part of a, dare we say, daily routine.
-And we’re never ones to preach, but if you were a heat addict (and still are, even in lockdown), here’s some advice that could help your hair restore its health.
+So, if you were a heat addict before lockdown and still are post lockdown, here’s some advice that could help your hair regain its health.
 We’re talking about protecting, rescuing and moisturising.
+In short, goodbye damage.

 PICK YOUR TOOLS CAREFULLY

 Choosing high-quality styling tools is the first step to helping hair stay in peak health.
 Probably the most important element to look for when choosing a heated styling tool is versatility.

 For a start, you want tools that offer you the freedom to turn the heat up or down so you can manage the temperature levels your hair is exposed to.